M.R. Kukrit’s Heritage Home

 M.R.
 Kukrit Pramoj was the prime minister of Thailand in 1974-75.
 He was born into and raised in a family of royal descent and had a distinguished career in the fields of finance, lecturing, writing, politics, and the military.
-His residence has been preserved exactly as it was when he was alive exhibiting his personal effects and collection of art and antiques.
+His residence, M. R. Kukrit’s Heritage Home is exactly as it was when he was alive.
+The House now exhibits his personal effects and collection of art and antiques.

 In between the pavilion is a Khmer-style garden decorated with miniature bonsai-type trees and sculptures.
 The central house has an open ground floor that was used for dining and informal meetings.
 On the upper level are five separate houses that were used as a praying room, a sitting room, a bedroom, a library and an exhibition room containing many rare antiquities.
 At the back of the upper level is a bird watching platform overlooking an attractive Thai style garden with a pond.